YorkieDev/RedditBlocker/README.md

 - Does NOT collect any personal data
 - Does NOT send any data to external servers
 - Only stores statistics locally in Chrome's storage
-- Only has access to reddit.com and google.com domains
+- Only has access to reddit.com domains

 ## Troubleshooting